jessekhaira/ig_clone/readme.md

 # Instagram Clone
 ## Description
 This is an application I built that clones the core features of instagram.
-I architected the application using a monolithic architecture, and dockerized and deployed the application on heroku, which can be seen at https://instagramwebclone.herokuapp.com/.
+The application was dockerized and deployed on heroku for some time, and installation and usage instructions can be found below.

 The tech stack for the project included:
 - Frontend: